 MIKE MANDEL MOSAIC TILE PUBLIC ART PROJECTS

-Convention Center Authority, Richmond History Center - Richmond NC, 2004
+Convention Center Authority, Richmond History Center - Richmond VA, 2004

 One inch porcelain tile